What Is The IRS Form 3520?

 We offer a fuller list of potentially US-reportable foreign retirement plans or accounts below under the heading “Foreign Retirements Are Often Treated As Foreign Trust Arrangements in US and Must Be Reported on Form 3520 (And Potentially 3520-A)”

-Major Gifts or Inheritances Must Be Reported on the Form 3520
+Major Gifts Or Inheritances Must Be Reported On The Form 3520

 If in a single year you received cash, financial assets, or even real estate (worth in total more than USD $100,000) from a single foreign estate upon the death of a foreign person, you were required to file a Form 3520 for the year of the inheritance.